This guide is based on UK law. It was last updated in September 2010.

 Further exemptions

-As mentioned at the start of this guide, the Regulations generally apply only in relation to Acts of Parliament passed before the date on which the E-Commerce Regulations were made.
-For legislation that post-dates the E-Commerce Regulations, the Directive needs to be implemented on a case-by-case basis.
-Some of these implementations have caused problems for intermediaries.
+The Regulations apply only in relation to Acts of Parliament passed before the date on which they were made.
+For legislation that post-dates the Regulations, the Directive needs to be implemented on a case-by-case basis.
+Some of these implementations have caused concern for online intermediaries.

-These Regulations raised similar concerns to the Electronic Commerce Directive (Terrorism Act 2006) Regulations 2007 in respect of the language used (which differed markedly to that used in the Directive) and the differences in the conditions imposed on ISPs, which will substantially increase the administrative and legal burden on ISPs to ensure compliance with the different Regulations.
+These Regulations initially raised similar concerns to the Electronic Commerce Directive (Terrorism Act 2006) Regulations 2007 in respect of the language used (which differed markedly to that used in the Directive).

 What you should do next